Azure-Samples/MachineLearningSamples-DistributedHyperParameterTuning/Docs/scenario-distributed-tuning-of-hyperparameters.md

         - azure
         - azure-storage

-The modified conda\_dependencies.yml file can be downloaded from [here](https://github.com/Azure/MachineLearningSamples-DistributedHyperParameterTuning/blob/master/Code/aml_config/conda_dependencies.yml) and copied into aml_config directory of your project.
+The modified conda\_dependencies.yml file is stored in aml_config directory of tutorial.

 In the next steps, we connect execution environment to Azure account.
 Open command line window (CLI) by clicking File menu in the top left corner of AML Workbench and choosing "Open Command Prompt."
 Then run in CLI